 The whole team at my practice undertook in-house training about posterior tongue ties.
-We watched videos, consulted with other speech pathologists working in the area and wanted to place our fingers in the mouths of every child who attended the clinic with diagnosed posterior tongue ties.
-It prompted huge discussions in the clinic.
+We watched videos.
+We consulted with other speech pathologists working in the area.
+We wanted to place our fingers in the mouths of every child who attended the clinic with a posterior tongue tie.
+There was huge discussions in the clinic.

 Then we discovered Orofacial Myology.
 Orofacial Myology is the re-education or re-patterning of the face, tongue, jaw and neck muscles to improve muscular function and tone.
 Orofacial Myology establishes normal muscle function and resting postures to ensure that normal development and growth can occur.
-Crooked teeth, crowded mouths, small jaws, high palates and incorrect muscle function are often a consequence of an orofacial myofunctional disorder, which essentially means improper function of the orofacial muscles.
-This in turn impacts on sleep, dentition and speech.
+Crooked teeth, crowded mouths, small jaws, high palates and incorrect muscle function are often a consequence of an orofacial myofunctional disorder.
+This means the improper function of the orofacial muscles.
+Which in turn impacts on sleep, dentition and speech.

 I recently attended the Australian Academy of Orofacial Myology course which ran over four days.
 To be qualified you need to complete 28 hours of training.
 It was an interesting experience for me as I had laryngitis and was unable to be a vocal participant for the first three days.
 The room was filled with Dentists, Oral Hygienists, Dental Technicians and three speech pathologists.
 It was wonderful to be learning alongside such a diverse group.